 Fire Science Technology

-Over the past few years, fire departments in the U.S. responded to nearly 1.3 million fires.
-This resulted in 3,700 deaths and nearly $15 billion in property damage.
+In 2022, fire departments in the U.S. responded to over 1.5 million fires, resulting in over 3,700 deaths and nearly $18 billion in property damage.

-In addition to extinguishing fires, firefighters also respond to a wide variety of other emergency and non-emergency incidents including: medical emergencies, hazardous materials incidents, vehicle extrication and other technical rescue incidents.
+In addition to extinguishing fires, firefighters also respond to various other emergency and non-emergency incidents, including medical emergencies, hazardous materials incidents, vehicle extrication, and other technical rescue incidents.

 Firefighters conduct fire inspections to ensure code compliance, as well as provide fire- and life-safety education to the community.